spayot/payroll/README.md

 ## Learnings
 Trying to apply in here some of the principles read from Uncle Bob's Clean Code:
 *Martin, Robert C. Clean Code: A Handbook of Agile Software Craftsmanship., Addison-Wesly, 2009*

+## To Do
+- [x] extract service types into config file
+- [ ] extract overtime threshold into config file
+- [ ] create drop down list instead of free form text entry for provider definition
+- [ ] implement recording functionality to record services provided during a payperiod into a csv file